Payum/Payum/docs/recurring-payments-basics.md

 header("Location: ".$captureToken->getTargetUrl());
 ```

+The script is pretty similar to ordinary purchase.
+The only difference here we set some special options to agreementDetails.
+The rest is same.
+Create capture token.
+Done token in this example renamed to `createRecurringPaymentToken`.
+This is because we have one more step to do before we can go to `done.php`.

 ## Create recurring payment

-After capture does its job and agreement will be created.
+After capture did its job and agreement is created.
 We are redirected back to `create_recurring_payment.php` script.
 Here we have to check status of agreement and if it is good: create recurring payment.
 After all we have to redirect user to some safe page.